EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 Thermostatic Radiator Valves

-- Also known as a TRV, thermostatic radiator valves feature a temperature sensor.
+Also known as a TRV, a thermostatic radiator valve features a temperature sensor.
 This sensor switches off the heating when the desired temperature is reached automatically and then turns it back on when the temperature dips to ensure a constant and much more accurate temperature.
-If we use the spring version as an example (there are two types of TRV - the other version has a wax jacket and works in a similar way) it works by monitoring the temperature of the room.
-When the room is hot the metal spring expands and plugs the gap from where the water comes through (the seat).
-When the radiator cools down because it doesn’t have a steady flow of hot water, so should the room and when the room does become cold the metal spring contracts and reopens the sealed gap which causes the flow of hot water to commence.
+If we use the spring version as an example (there are two types of TRV; the other version has a wax jacket and works in a similar way), it works by monitoring the temperature of the room.
+When the room is hot, the metal spring expands and plugs the gap where the water comes through (the seat).
+When the radiator cools down because it doesn’t have a steady flow of hot water, so should the room, and when the room does become cold, the metal spring contracts and reopens the sealed gap, which causes the flow of hot water to commence.

 A thermostatic radiator valve can save you quite a lot of money each year in heating bills and is certainly advised for most households.

 If you are changing your radiator valves from manual to thermostatic, please ensure you leave one radiator with a manual valve to ensure there is always a constant flow through the central heating.
-For a more information why this is important or if you haven’t already chosen a valve for your radiator then take a look at our guide - ‘which radiator valves should I buy?’ for all the information you need.
+For more information on why this is important or if you haven’t already chosen a valve for your radiator, then take a look at our guide ('which radiator valves should I buy?') for all the information you need.

 How to change a radiator valve